 Although some of the larger exhibitions cover multiple industry sectors and are bigger in scale, most exhibitions are limited to a specific industry area.
 The size and scope of these exhibitions varies greatly, and it is advisable to do some background research before deciding which exhibition to attend.
 Looking over exhibitor lists from past exhibitions is a useful way of gauging the profile of an exhibition.
 Similarly, the location of an exhibition is often significant.
 While the larger, more influential expos tend to be located in Tier 1 cities such as Beijing, Shanghai and Guangzhou, exhibitions located in Tier 2 and 3 cities are more likely to have a higher proportion of smaller local companies than multinationals.
 Similarly, exhibitions located near to industry clusters are likely to have more key industry players in attendance.

-As discussed below, however, it is usually essential to make a call to the target company before sending company details through – ‘cold’, non-personalised messages are extremely unlikely to be taken seriously.
+As discussed below, however, it is usually essential to make a call to the target company before sending company details through – ‘cold’, non-personalized messages are extremely unlikely to be taken seriously.

 The number of internet users in China now exceeds 400 million, which makes China the world’s largest online community.
 As such, most Chinese companies have a website and are increasingly using online and digital marketing as the principal means through which they communicate with their customers.
 A clear and attractive company website that conveys a company’s product or service offering is therefore vital to generating interest from Chinese businesses.
 As with direct email and fax communication, having a Chinese version of company websites is also essential, both enabling the company to communicate with a greater target audience and clearly demonstrating the company’s commitment to the China market.